 |It’s my ex

 It’s an activity which can be held perfectly at one-to-one classes when you don’t ask only about a friend (to drill verbs and form of the third person).
 As a result, students have more opportunities to talk about different people and drill grammar.
-If it is a class with more than one person, students can ask follow-up questions and have more natural conversation.
+If it is a class with more than one person, students can ask follow-up questions and make it more natural.

 It’s all up to now.